 - Suggested courses based on the user’s job role, interests, or learning path.

-Many learning management systems provide tools or widgets to help you build portal or landing page.
+Many learning management systems provide tools or widgets to help you build best learning portals or landing page.
 Others provide a placeholder for you to create a custom web page.

 If building your page requires programming and design skills you don’t have readily available, there is a better solution.
 Chasma, a newcomer to application platforms, is a marketplace for apps, integrators, visualizations and dashboards that can help you create a learner-centered experience without programming.
 The layout tools and components are designed for you, and the Chasma team helps you plug them into your landing page.
 You can create a unique user experience without the expense and development time of a custom solution.